 3 Common Chinese Evergreen (Aglaonema) Plant Problems

-The common problems for Chinese Evergreen are bacterial leaf spot, scale insects, and leaves changing color.
+The common problems for Chinese Evergreen are bacterial leaf spots, scale insects, and leaves changing color.

 Why are there many Small Brown Bumps on the Leaves of my Chinese Evergreen?